TheNexusAvenger/Nexus-Admin/docs/api.md

 #### `Configuration.CommandConfigurations : {[string]: any}`
 Table for storing configurations that effect commands specifically.
+Options for the included commands:
+- `DefaultServerLockAdminLevel: number` - Default admin level to restrict the server to with `slock`/`serverlock`.

 #### `Configuration.CommandLevelOverrides: {[string]: {[string]: number}}`
 Table for storing overrides to command levels. `Configuration:GetCommandAdminLevel(Category, Command)`